boredom101/django-ed-platform/notes.md

   - subjects: ManyToManyField (Subject)

 ## Views:
-(Use the built-in support for form, single views and table views)
+(Use the built-in support for form, single views and table views) (And create view)
 - Add Subject
 - View Subject
 - Add Subtopic